phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 0, set to 1 to enable checking.
+The default is 0, set to 1 to enable checking.

 Setting to 1 restores the original behavior of NCCL prior to 2.2.12.